 Ask managers to explain expectations in team meetings

 Promote work hours with signage throughout the office

 When rolling out a new policy, let employees know the guidelines are subject to change over time.
 Especially when starting out, make sure there’s plenty of room to monitor and make adjustments to the policy as you see fit.
 For example, if you start with a ubiquitous “Summer Fridays” policy, but notice that areas of the company need more coverage during that time, you might consider moving to a more flexible “one half-day a week” policy that better aligns with the demands of the business.

 5. Encourage Employee Participation

 Employees often have a hard time pulling themselves away from their desk, so it can be difficult to ensure that everyone takes advantage of these types of policies.
-In fact, 68% of Millennials feel some sort of “vacation shame,” according to the 2017 Alamo Rent A Car Family Vacation Survey.
+In fact, 61 percent of employees felt they would look replaceable if they took too many vacation days, according to the Project Time Off.
 This is where managers come in.
 They can be a huge help in normalizing reduced summer hours across the office, especially when they set an example for their teams by leaving the office early themselves.

 Introducing a reduced seasonal schedule is a great way to combat the summer lull that so often decreases productivity and motivation.
-According to the Harvard Business Review, 94% of vacations have a good ROI in terms of energy and outlook after returning to work.
 Employees will want to get more work done during the week so that they can enjoy their long weekends.
 They may also take less time off during those months if they have regular long weekends.
 Most importantly, this can be an easy way to boost morale and engagement across the company.

 Get the latest news from Namely about HR, payroll, and benefits.